Skip to content

 $ virtualenv environment_name

-New python executable in envname / bin / python3.8
+New python executable in environment_name/bin/python3.8

-Also creating executable in enviroment / bin / python
+Also creating executable in environment_name/bin/python

-Installing setuptools, pip ... done.
+Installing setuptools, pip...done.

-Such command invocation creates a new virtual environment using thesystem default python version.
-You can use the -p flag to indicateother executable, which consequently creates a virtual environment using a different version of * Python *:
+Such command invocation creates a new virtual environment using the system default python version.
+You can use the -p flag to indicate other executable, which consequently creates a virtual environment using a different version of Python:

 $ cd /usr/home/LOGIN/.virtualenvs